cohesivestack/ineo/README.md

 ### The command versions

-The command `versions` show all Neo4j versions available at the date of Ineo version.
+The command `versions` shows all Neo4j versions available of the current Ineo version installed.

 ```
 $ ineo versions